EgonSaks/egonsaks/README.md

 Hi 👋 My name is Egon Saks

-I am a full-stack software development and engineering student at [kood/Jõhvi](https://kood.tech).
+I am a full-stack software development student at [kood/Jõhvi](https://kood.tech).

 I love working with Go and Javascript, but I'm happy to use whatever tool is most suited for the job at hand.
 My two favorite daily activities are learning new things and building cool stuff, either on my own or with a team!

+Recently, I worked with Node.js, Typescript, React, and Next.js, explored new projects during my free time.
+I am interested in expanding my skill set to include other technologies and frameworks.

 Currently, I am working on Cloud DevOps specialization and looking also into Networking and Cybersecurity while many things are interconnected.